ax-jason/ax-mods/README.md

 # [ax_proto mod]
-A pure lua protocal using string.pack/string.unpack feature of Lua5.3.
+A pure lua protocal library based on string.pack/string.unpack feature of Lua5.3.
 See the ax_proto.lua for more details and examples.

 # [mpa mod]